Wilting nematophytes in Rhynie chert

 of whether or not there is wall substance left in Fig.1, one can derive

-information on the mechanical properties of the tubes before
+information on the mechanical properties of the components before

 silicification.
 One tube (above left) got a kink when it was bent by